 What Is Hydrolyzed Keratin?

 Hydrolyzed keratin is extracted from the nails, wools, and horns of animals.
 It is a large protein molecule and is broken down or “hydrolyzed” into smaller molecules through enzymatic hydrolysis.
 The smaller or hydrolyzed molecules have lower molecular weight and penetrate the hair shafts and strengthen the hair structure.
 It has a similar amino acid structure as the keratin produced naturally in humans.
+It works similarly to a peptide or collagen treatment for the skin.
 Read on to know how beneficial hydrolyzed keratin can be for hair.

 Benefits Of Hydrolyzed Protein For Hair